-Well, our current Hazard Analysis and Critical Control Points (HACCP) programs only take us part of the way toward fulfilling FSMA requirements.
-It is still very relevant and can be used as a foundational tool for building your HARPC plan.
-We’ve mentioned before that you won’t need to reinvent the wheel here.
-You can continue to use your HACCP and CCPs but will need to add more structure around your risk-based preventive controls program by further defining your PRPs and OPRPs.
-This can simply be a similar analysis tool to what you already use for your HACCP program.
+Your current Hazard Analysis and Critical Control Points (HACCP) programs are only a starting point toward fulfilling FSMA requirements.
+However, it isn’t necessary to reinvent the wheel here––your HACCPs are still relevant and are valuable as a foundational tool in building a HARPC plan.
+You can continue using your HACCP and CCPs, but you must add more structure around risk-based preventive controls programs by further defining the PRPs and OPRPs.
+That can be a similar analysis tool to what you’re already using for your HACCP programs.

-Here are some distinctions between these three types of programs and their related control measures (remember, HACCP and HARPC are both risk assessments but differ on how significant hazards are addressed).
+Below are some quick explanations of the differences among these three program types and their related control measures.
+Remember, HACCP and HARPC are risk assessments but differ regarding addressing significant hazards.

-The traditional definition is “a point, step or procedure at which controls can be applied and a food safety hazard (biological, chemical, physical or radiological) can be prevented, eliminated or reduced to acceptable levels.”
-They are focused on process flow and processing parameters within a facility.
-It is considered an absolute control and is tied to a specific hazard and step in the process.
-This is the only one that requires you to designate a critical limit.
+The traditional definition of a CCP is “a point, step or procedure at which controls can be applied and a food safety hazard (biological, chemical, physical or radiological) can be prevented, eliminated or reduced to acceptable levels.”
+CCPs integrate into the process flow and processing parameters within a facility.
+They’re considered absolute controls and are always tied to a specific hazard and step in the process.
+That’s the only one requiring a critical limit designation.

 - pH level

-These are food safety programs and practices put in place to address the role that the production environment plays in producing safe food products.
-They are general control measures that may or may not be measurable and therefore are often not monitored and documented at the same level as CCPs.
-They are not specific to one step in the process and do not control a specific hazard like CCPs do.
-They ensure that the environment is maintained in a hygienic manner to reduce food safety risk.
-You will need to document how these programs are managed.
+Food safety practices and programs are in place to address the production environment’s role in safe food production.
+They’re a set of general control measures that may or may not be measurable.
+Therefore, monitoring and documenting them are often not at the same level as CCPs.
+They aren’t specific to one step in the process and do not control a specific hazard as CCPs do.
+They ensure that the environment is maintained hygienically to reduce food safety risks.
+You’ll need to document the management process for these programs.

 - Pest control

-An OPRP is a prerequisite program that controls a significant hazard.
-It is a control measure that has been deemed crucial, but not considered a CCP (not an absolute control or can be managed upstream from the CCP).
+An OPRP is a prerequisite program responsible for controlling a significant hazard.
+It’s a control measure that’s crucial but isn’t considered.
+The main reason is that a CCP is not an absolute control and can be managed upstream from the CCP.
 OPRPs are identified through risk assessments.
-You will need to determine what can be measured and then determine how.
-They should be treated just like a CCP (identify, monitor, verification, corrective actions, recordkeeping, etc) but you won’t need to define a critical limit.
-And they may not target a specific source of the hazard but should reduce the likelihood of exposure to the hazard or other contamination sources.
+Treat them just like a CCP (to identify, monitor, verification, corrective actions, record keeping, and the like), but defining a critical limit isn’t necessary.
+You’ll need to determine what can be measured and then determine how.
+OPRPs may not target a specific hazard source but reduce the likelihood of hazard exposure or other contamination sources.

 - Temperature control

-- Pest e-monitoring: device installed on top of the bait station that instantly sends a signal to a facility device to alert that pest activity is occurring
+- Pest e-monitoring: A device installed on top of a bait station that sends a signal instantly to a facility device that alerts when pest activity is occurring

-Smart ID badges: zone movement monitoring, hand sanitizing monitoring by location or interval, and bathroom/hand wash monitoring
+- Smart ID badges: Bathroom and or hand wash monitoring, hand sanitizing monitoring by location or interval, and zone movement monitoring